wp mail not working

 • Date and subject of each email

-• Resend or forward failed emails
+• The option to resend or forward failed emails

-• …and more
+• And more

 Email log details

-• Total emails sent the past week
+• Total emails sent in the past week

-• Number of confirmed email deliveries
+• Confirmed email deliveries

 • Failed emails